chrisjason0505/Quiz-App/README.md

 npm start
 ```
 Access the app via [http://localhost:3000](http://localhost:3000).
 Changes to the source code will auto-refresh the browser.
-We have hosted it via [Streamlit](cj-sudy-quizapp.netlify.app).
-You can directly use it here
+We have hosted it via Streamlit, the link is given above @line10.
+You can directly use it there.

 ---